 If one of Digital Engineering's advertising partners sponsors an article, it will be labeled as sponsored content.
-Such content normally takes one of three forms: “Editor's Pick of the Week,” “Check it Out” and advertorials.
+Such content normally takes one of three forms: “New and Noteworthy,” “Check it Out” and advertorials.

-When writing an “Editor's Pick of the Week” or “Check it Out” newsletter, Tony Lockwood explains why he thinks a the product, service or reference material could help DE's readers.
+When writing a “New and Noteworthy” or “Check it Out” newsletter, DE's editors explain why the product, service or reference material could help DE's readers.

-A sponsor receives two benefits from an “Editor's Pick of the Week” or “Check it Out” sponsorship.
-One is a guarantee that the selected product will be featured in a newsletter within 120 days.
-The second benefit is the opportunity to acquire inquiry information for people who request more information on, or visit websites related to, the product or service published in the newsletter.
+A sponsor receives a key benefit from a “New and Noteworthy” or “Check it Out” sponsorship, which is the opportunity to acquire inquiry information for people who request more information on, or visit websites related to, the product or service published in the newsletter.
 This passing of inquiry-related information is disclosed to subscribers of the newsletters.
-Subscribers may opt-out from these newsletter service so that contact information is not offered to third parties.
+Subscribers may opt out from these newsletter services so that contact information is not offered to third parties.